-The selling and distribution costs of the Ausnutria Hyproca Group represented approximately 4.2% and 5.1% of the Ausnutria Hyproca Group's revenue for the Year 2012 and the Period 2011, respectively.
-Included in the selling and distribution costs of the Ausnutria Hyproca Group, approximately 50.4% (Period 2011: approximately 46.9%) was related to the sales and marketing costs of the Kabrita Series of products in the PRC.
-The increase in the selling and distribution costs of the Ausnutria Hyproca Group was also attributed to the full year consolidation effect of the Ausnutria Hyproca Group.
+The selling and distribution expenses of the Ausnutria Group for the Year 2013 remains stable when compared with the Year 2012 and represented approximately 22.3% (Year 2012: 24.6%) of the Ausnutria Group's revenue.
+The selling and distribution expenses of the Ausnutria Hyproca Group represented approximately 8.4% and 4.2% of the Ausnutria Hyproca Group's revenue for the Year 2013 and the Year 2012, respectively.
+The increase in the selling and distribution costs of the Ausnutria Hyproca Group was mainly attributed to (i) the increase in the sales and marketing expenses for the promotion of the Kabrita Series of products in the PRC by approximately RMB18.4 million to approximately RMB53.9 million; and (ii) the increase in sales of the other operating subsidiaries of the Ausnutria Hyproca Group.